-The IATI technical team is responsible for the maintenance of d-portal and work directly with two freelance developers who maintain the code.
+The IATI Secretariat is responsible for the maintenance of d-portal and work directly with two freelance developers who maintain the code.

-If you have any queries about how the data is shown in d-portal, or how up-to-date the data is, please see the FAQs or contact the IATI technical team.
+If you have any queries about how the data is shown in d-portal, or how up-to-date the data is, please see the FAQs or contact the IATI Secretariat.

 For questions relating to the data itself, contact the relevant publisher directly.
 You can find details for all publishers in the IATI Registry.